Chaii: Early life

 Mona Sanei was born in 1991 or 1992 in Ahvaz, Iran.
 She spent a lot of time outdoors in her early childhood, playing soccer in the streets, bike riding, and swimming.
 In 2000, at the age of eight years old, she immigrated with her family to New Zealand, initially living in Christchurch.

 As a child, Chaii listened to Eminem and Twista as she developed her proficiency in English.
-She began losing her ability to speak Farsi, and made an effort to connect with her language and the culture of her birthplace through film and media, including music by Iranian artists such as Googoosh and Siavash Ghomayshi.
+She began losing her ability to speak Persian, and made an effort to connect with her language and the culture of her birthplace through film and media, including music by Iranian artists such as Googoosh and Siavash Ghomayshi.
 Chaii's childhood and influences from both countries resulted in her combined Persian and Kiwi identity, a major aspect of her artistry and musical style.

 In her teens, Chaii lived in Auckland and attended Epsom Girls' Grammar, where she became interested in sound engineering.
 Around the age of 15, she began developing her Persian-influenced musical style.
 She went on to study spatial design at Auckland University of Technology, but was drawn to the recording studio.
 After graduating, she enrolled in SAE Institute Auckland to study audio engineering.
 In her early career, she taught as a supervisor at an audio school, and then worked as an audio engineer.

 Artistry and style

 Chaii performs rap lyrics in her songs.
 Her musical style draws from electronica, hip hop, R&B and elements of modern pop music.
 Chaii's music is also noted for combining Persian influences with Western song-making conventions, such as the rhythmic style of Bandari, the use of a 6/8 time signature, and drum sounds from instruments like the tombak and daf.
-Some of Chaii's songs have lyrical passages performed in the Farsi language.
-In some cases entire tracks are performed in Farsi, such as "Mano Tou" from the EP Pineapple Pizza (2021).
+Some of Chaii's songs have lyrical passages performed in the Persian language.
+In some cases entire tracks are performed in Persian, such as "Mano Tou" from the EP Pineapple Pizza (2021).

 Prior to her career as a performer, Chaii worked as a trained sound engineer, and leverages these skills in the production of her own music.
 She stated she enjoys working in Logic Pro and favours the Neumann U 87 microphone.
 In an interview about how she creates songs, Chaii has said she typically starts with the instrumental, beginning with creating a beat.
 From there, she freestyles and the song takes shape.
 Likewise, when working with other musicians, she will focus on the beat, using it as an anchor to build the lyrics and song.